mhashim6/blog/content/posts/self-review/audio-player.md

 - This can be safer by declaring the APIs as `async`.
 Sure it'll introduce complexity but can provide safe access to state
 - `loop` shouldn't be a luggage to carry, it can be better represented as a state
+- Don't let js stop your dreams; check if `onNext` is null instead of the default function arg
 - Insert yours here!

 ---